Maleyka-gh/Facial_Emotion_Recognition/README.md

 ### Results
 #### Selection of best model

-*Note: Please take a look at the notebooks for the model performance graphs and confusion matrixes*
+*Note: Please take a look at the notebooks for the model performance graphs and confusion matrixes.*

 The performance of various models is analyzed based on their training, validation, and test accuracy.
 We aim to select the best model that could be used in a Real-Time FER